Kurzy92/FreeRTOS_City_Dispatcher/README.md

 as well it will suspend the operation of the task management task, and the printing of tasks prints until another button press occurs.

+Dispatcher calls are being created using a HW timer interrupt, and the RNG periphreal.
+On each TIM2 interrupt, a random department is picked, along with call description picked from a limited pool of calls.

+**Program's Configuration**

+Configuration of the program can be done in the /Application/Inc/defs.h file.
+Various configurations can be modified from there(such as min/max time for a task, number of tasks allocated for each department, maximum number of tasks that can be activated in parallel, tasks priorities, queue sizes) enums and structs are also included in defs.h.

 **Connecting Through UART**
 UART connection is done at a baud rate of 115200 bits/s, and through the board's COM# connection.